 Unveiled at the PC Gaming Show at E3 2019, transitioning from the 1.3.6 update to the Terraria: Journey’s End expansion will see its developer reviewing pretty much everything.
 That includes adding hundreds of items to the many that already exist, new gameplay features, and a harder difficulty level.
 Even for veterans of the subterranean mysteries of this pixel-perfect sandbox game, there’s going to be plenty more to discover.

 In this guide we’re going to be breaking down everything you can expect to see from the new content.
 Keep checking back here for all the latest information however, as we’ll be updating this piece with all the latest details we become aware of.
 So, here we go, this is everything you need to know about the Terraria: Journey’s End update, from its content to the eventual release date.

 Terraria: Journey’s End release date

-But, on the plus side, we do know that the expansion will be free for all existing owners of the game.
-We’ve waded through a decent chunk of the year already, so we don’t have long to wait before we can start digging through all the new stuff.
+The expansion will be free for all existing owners of the game.
+It’s been several months since the reveal, so it’s good to know that we don’t have long to wait before we can start digging through all the new stuff.

 Terraria: Journey’s End new items